nxrs3/nxrsecrypt/README.md

 `nxrseCrypt` is a lightweight CLI text encryption/decryption tool, coded in python3.
 It uses mapping files stored in `data/encryption_mappings` to convert characters into chunks of random chracters.
 Only users with the correct corresponding mapping file can decrypt the text.

 !
-Never share your encryption mapping with anyone you dont want decrypting your encrypted text !
+Never share your encryption mapping with anyone you dont want decrypting your encrypted text, keep it secure. !

 ![Screenshot](images/screenshot.jpg)